Emotion Cognizance Improves Health Fake News Identification: Empirical Study

-With most fake news datasets being focused on microblogging websites in the political domain making them less suitable for content-focused misinformation identification tasks as warranted by the domain of health, we curated a new dataset of fake and legitimate news articles within the topic of {\it health and well being} which will be publicly released upon publication to aid future research.
-For legitimate news, we crawled $500$ health and well-being articles from reputable sources such as CNN, NYTimes, New Indian Express and many others.
+With most fake news datasets being focused on microblogging websites in the political domain making them less suitable for content-focused misinformation identification tasks as warranted by the domain of health, we curated a new dataset of fake and legitimate news articles within the topic of {\it health and well being} which being made publicly available at~\url{https://dcs.uoc.ac.in/cida/resources/hwb.html}.
+For legitimate news, we crawled $500$ health and well-being articles from reputable sources such as CNN, NYTimes, New Indian Express and, many others, manually double-checked for truthfulness.
 For fake news, we crawled $500$ articles on similar topics from well-reported misinformation websites such as BeforeItsNews, Nephef, MadWorldNews, and many others.
-These were manually verified for category suitability.
+These were manually verified for misinformation presence as well.
+Having a good mix of data sources in both fake and real categories, it may be argued, is critical to ensure that the technique is generalizable.
 The detailed dataset statistics is shown in Table \ref{tab:dataset}.